sim590/lain-wiki/temp.md

-Shows the current core temperature in a textbox.
+Shows the current core temperature.

 Reads from `/sys/class/thermal`, so value is expressed in Celsius.